fumatchu/CMDS_WEB/README.md

 ## Documentation

-Complete product documentation is included with every CMDS-GO deployment.
+Complete product documentation is included with every CMDS deployment.